nodejs/node/CONTRIBUTING.md

 ```

 There are a number of more advanced mechanisms for managing commits using
-`git rebase` that can be used but are beyond the scope of this guide.
+`git rebase` that can be used, but are beyond the scope of this guide.

 Feel free to post a comment in the Pull Request to ping reviewers if you are
 awaiting an answer on something.
 If you encounter words or acronyms that